FG55510/Exercicios_Repeticao/README.md

-Exercicios_Repeticao(For)
+# Exercicios_Repeticao(For)
-Triangulo_classe-Csharp- Versão: 1.0 Status do Projeto: ✔️ Concluído Tópicos 🔹 Descrição do projeto
+Versão: 1.0 Status do Projeto: ✔️ Concluído Tópicos 🔹 Descrição do projeto

 🔹 Funcionalidades